george-hawkins/japanese/skritter.md

 I signed up first on the website before installing the app - if you go this route you have to provide a credit card or activation code (see the payment section below).

-If you download the app, I believe you may be able to signup without providing either and use some free decks - but I can't confirm as I downloaded the app and used the sign-up I'd created on the website.
+If you download the app, there's also an option to start a 7-day free trial or chose from a number or subscription options - it's not very obvious but you can just close this step, continue to the app's main screen and use the many free decks that they have.

 Aften that it assumes, you want to learn Chinese and so asks you what type of characters you want to learn.